The Plan

 The Eight Pillars of Community Need

-Colony Park, Lakeside Hills, and LBJ neighborhood residents have advocated for increased investments, services, and amenities in their neighborhoods since the 1970s.
+Residents of Colony Park, Lakeside Hills, and the LBJ neighborhood have advocated for increased investment, services, and amenities in their neighborhoods since the 1970s.
 The project is led by a group of community leaders known as the Colony Park Core Team.
 The Core Team crafted a community-focused vision for this area and the 208-acre development.
 To unify their vision, they created the Eight Pillars to guide their work.

 Healthcare